2009-fsa-cs-ashes-archers/JobMapApp/README.md

 ## <a href="https://www.youtube.com/watch?v=UNz9k9E9IWM"> Demo Video on YouTube </a>

 ## <a href="https://javascript-jobs-usa.herokuapp.com/"> Deployed on Heroku </a>
 _App is hosted on a free Heroku server.
-Please allow 15-30 seconds for it to spin up._
+Please allow 15-30 seconds for it to spin up.
+Also, we have limited Adzuna API queries.
+If app causes 500 error, please select state: California; filter: Javascript, to explore app with cached dummy data.

+_

 <img src="public/JJU_ScreenCapture.png" width="800">